ShahzaibAli-1/Data-Structures/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to add a new data structure, improve an existing implementation, or provide examples in additional programming languages, please follow the [contribution guidelines](CONTRIBUTING.md).
 Please adhere to the [code of conduct](CODE_OF_CONDUCT.md).

-## License

-This Data Structures Library is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your own projects.
-If you make improvements or additions, consider contributing back to this repository!

 Happy coding!